 Good gas (I know, I know, how can it be good?) is produced by good bacteria, like probiotics.
 It stimulates the natural action of the intestines to move stools downward.
 If the bacteria in your intestines are unhealthy (conbiotics™ as I call them) such as the archaea species of bacteria that produce methane, then it can actually slow down bowel transit time.
 This is linked to constipation6.

 The scent of methane is like the smell that you get from passing by a farmer’s field after they’ve laid down manure.
 Can’t stand this smell in the bathroom?
 Check out Eau de Throne™, the ‘After you Poo Parfum’™ and never be embarrassed by the scent that you leave behind again!

 How Often Should I Have a Bowel Movement ?

 A normal bowel movement should happen every day.
 Men seem to go more than women.
 The statistics show that on average, men go every 1.7 days and women every 2.5 days7.
 Ideally in my practice our goal is for all patients to go daily, for this simple fact.
 You eat daily, so what goes in, should come out.
 Otherwise there is backup.

-If you want to get more in detail about what your poo says about you, download my infographic, the 50 Shades of Poo.
-Click here.
+If you want to get more in detail about what your poo says about you, download my FREE infographic, the ’50 Shades of Poo’

 Why Do Men Go to the Bathroom More than Women?